This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Find a small saucepan (I use a 1-quart size) and a heatproof glass or stainless steel bowl that fits snugly on top.
-Fill the saucepan with about 1 inch of water and bring it to a boil.
-This setup will act as a double boiler.
+• Set Up a Double Boiler: Use a small saucepan (I use a 1-quart size) and a heatproof glass or stainless steel bowl that fits snugly on top.
+Add about 1 inch of water to the saucepan and bring it to a boil.
+This creates a double boiler setup.

-• Place the two egg yolks and lemon juice in the bowl.
-Start whisking vigorously with a balloon whisk to introduce air and make the sauce light and fluffy.
+• Whisk the Egg Yolks and Lemon Juice: Place the egg yolks and lemon juice in the bowl.
+Whisk vigorously with a balloon whisk to introduce air and create a light, fluffy base for the sauce.

-• Turn down the heat so the water is gently simmering.
-Place the bowl on top of the saucepan, ensuring the bottom of the bowl doesn’t touch the water (to avoid scrambling the eggs).
-Whisk continuously to keep the eggs moving.
+• Cook Over Simmering Water: Reduce the heat to maintain a gentle simmer.
+Place the bowl on top of the saucepan, ensuring the bottom doesn’t touch the water to prevent the eggs from scrambling.
+Whisk constantly to keep the mixture moving.

 Cook the Canadian bacon

-• In a small skillet, melt ½ tablespoon of butter over medium-high heat.
+• Heat the Skillet: Melt ½ tablespoon of butter in a skillet over medium-high heat.

-Place two slices of Canadian bacon in the skillet.
-Cook for 3 minutes on one side, then flip them over and cook for an additional 2 minutes on the other side.
+• Cook the Bacon: Add two slices of Canadian bacon.
+Cook for 3 minutes on one side, then flip and cook for 2 more minutes.

 Poach the eggs

-• Fill a medium-sized saucepan two-thirds with water and bring it to a boil.
-Add vinegar, then let the water return to a boil.
-Reduce the heat until the water is at a gentle simmer.
+• Prepare the Water: Fill a medium saucepan about two-thirds full with water and bring it to a boil.
+Add vinegar, then lower the heat until the water is gently simmering.

-• Turn off the heat and cover the saucepan.
-Let the eggs sit for 3-4 minutes.
-Check the eggs for doneness by lifting one out with a slotted spoon.
-The whites should be firm.
-If needed, return the egg to the water for an additional minute.
+• Cook the Eggs: Turn off the heat, cover the saucepan, and let the eggs sit for 3–4 minutes.
+Check for doneness by lifting an egg with a slotted spoon—the whites should be firm.
+If needed, return the egg to the water for another minute.

-• Once done, use a slotted spoon to lift the eggs out gently.
-Place them on a paper towel to drain any excess water, preventing your muffin from becoming soggy.
+• Remove and Drain: Lift the eggs out with a slotted spoon and place them on a paper towel to drain excess water, preventing sogginess.

-Place the two toasted English muffin halves on a plate.
-You can either butter them lightly or drizzle 2-3 tablespoons of the hollandaise sauce over each half for extra flavor.
+• Prepare the Muffin: Place the toasted English muffin halves on a plate.
+Optionally, butter them lightly or drizzle 2–3 tablespoons of hollandaise sauce over each half for added flavor.

-• Place a slice of the cooked Canadian bacon on top of each muffin half.
+• Add the Bacon: Lay a slice of cooked Canadian bacon on each muffin half.

-• Carefully place a poached egg on top of the bacon on each muffin half.
+• Top with Poached Eggs: Gently place a poached egg on top of the bacon on each muffin half.

-• Generously ladle more hollandaise sauce over the eggs, ensuring they're well-covered.
+• Finish with Hollandaise: Spoon hollandaise sauce generously over the eggs, ensuring they're fully covered.

 Notes

-Vinegar for Poaching Eggs: Always add vinegar to the water when poaching eggs.
-The acid in the vinegar helps the egg whites to set more quickly and maintain their shape.
+• Vinegar for Poaching Eggs: Always add vinegar to the poaching water.
+It helps the egg whites set quickly and keeps their shape.

-Lack of Fluffiness: Not whisking vigorously enough can result in a sauce that isn’t fluffy.
+2. Lack of Fluffiness: If the sauce isn’t fluffy, you may not be whisking vigorously enough.
 Increase your whisking speed to incorporate more air.

-Preventing Sauce Separation: If the sauce starts to separate, gently whisk in 1 teaspoon of cold water or heavy cream.
-Alternatively, place the bowl over an ice bath and whisk until smooth.
+3. Separated Sauce: If the sauce starts to separate, whisk in 1 teaspoon of cold water or heavy cream.
+Alternatively, place the bowl over an ice bath and whisk until it comes back together.

-Thin Sauce: A sauce that’s too runny likely hasn’t cooked long enough.
-Continue to whisk over heat until it reaches the desired thickness.
+4. Thin Sauce: A runny sauce likely hasn’t cooked long enough.
+Continue whisking over heat until it thickens.

-Thick Sauce: If the sauce is overly thick, thin it with a small amount of liquid (like water or lemon juice).
-This will help stabilize the emulsion and achieve the right consistency.
+5. Thick Sauce: If the sauce is too thick, whisk in a small amount of water or lemon juice to thin it out and stabilize the emulsion.

 Nutrition